open-ephys/open-ephys-python-tools/src/open_ephys/analysis/README.md

 - ``start_sample_index``
 - ``end_sample_index``
-- ``selected_channels`` is an optional argument allows channels to be selected via array index in the order stored in the sample array.
+- ``selected_channels`` is an optional argument that allows a subset of channels to be selected based on their index.
-- ``channel_by_number`` is a keyword-only argument allows channels to be selected by ID to extract specific channels by channel ID number (integers following `CH` in the `oebin` file).
-If your board has additional ``ADCn`` channels, they are sequentially numbered after reaching the last ``CHnn`` labeled channel.
+- ``channel_by_number`` is an optional argument that allows a subset of channels to be selected by name.

 ### Using the Open Ephys data format